PhoenixTales/phoenix-docs/world/plants.md

 ## Sequel Plants

-In the Sequel documentation on plants and alchemy by Nyul and Filler, a few of those plants were not mentioned, while three additional ones were added.
+In the Sequel documentation on plants and alchemy by Nyul and Filler, a few of those plants were not mentioned, while apparently three additional ones were added.

 Not mentioned were the following:
 * Seraphis/Velayis